 Each of these Ultimate Naruto Kai episodes is about 60 to 90 minutes long.
-That means Ultimate Naruto Kai is essentially 72 full-length movies that each have a satisfying beginning, middle, and end—all meaningful, no fillers.
-This is truly the best way to watch Naruto.
+That means Ultimate Naruto Kai is essentially 72 full-length movies that each have a satisfying beginning, middle, and end—all meaningful story, no filler content.

-Keep in mind that there are some inconsistencies across the 72 episodes, namely that most of them come with hard-coded English subs while a few of them come with external soft subs that you'll need to load in whatever video player you’re using to watch.
-Each episode is a separate download hosted on Mega.
+Keep in mind that there are some minor inconsistencies across the 72 episodes: most of them come with hard-coded English subs but every once in a while you'll need to load the external soft subs that come with the respective episode.

-Note: Because Naruto Kai is a fan-made re-edit that's distributed without consent from the original producers, this is technically piracy.
+Note: Because Ultimate Naruto Kai is a fan-made re-edit that's distributed without consent from the original producers, this is technically piracy.

 Method 2: Naruto Filler List

-Sites like Anime Filler List maintain full databases of every major anime out there (or close to it), tracking all of an anime’s episodes and marking each one as either Canon, Mostly Canon, Mostly Filler, or Filler.
+Sites like Anime Filler List maintain full databases of every major anime out there (or close to it), tracking each episode of an anime series and marking whether it's Canon, Mostly Canon, Mostly Filler, or Filler.